SoftHu/tos_avg/En/QuestTalkObjectiveNode_1738288709847269.md

 you're the first person to believe in me like this.]
 1738290662682717 -->1738290829012063[<b>Speaker 👉 Yoni:</b>

-I hope you're my first listener at &lbrace;location.13&rbrace;.
+I hope you're not my first and last audience in &lbrace;location.13&rbrace;.
-Thank you.
+Thank you,
-&lbrace;playername&rbrace;]
+&lbrace;playername&rbrace;.]
 1738290829012063 -->1738290981140576{ }
 1738290981140576 -->|That's it!|1738290998103141[End]
 1738290981140576 -->|Good luck!|1738290998103141[End]